nuvention-web/ShareVR/UnityProjects/MVP_Slice/ReleaseNotes/Ver1.1_ReleaseNote.md

 - The recording API (VRCapture) is not very efficient and will cause obvious frame drop especially when recording 360 panorama video.
   We need to have conprehensive knowledge of how it works and carefully redesign/optimize the process.

+- Inactivate the opposite button when started/stopped recording.